Kokapuk/react-smooth-flow/README.md

 ## Usage

-Lets create your first animation!
+Let's create your first animation!
 Start by creating a new component.

 ```tsx
 import { useState } from 'react';